MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 These sets of components work together to communicate with your SAP system, automate your processes, and offer an accessible, streamlined view of your data.

-After importing the prebuilt solution into Power Apps, look to the left navigational panel to view all of its different components.
+After importing the prebuilt solution into Power Apps, look to the left-side navigation panel to view all of its different components.

   :::image type="content" source="media/prebuilt-solution/powerapps-nav.png" alt-text="Power App navigation where one can select Apps, Flows, and Solutions.":::